Bert Williams: Early life

 Williams was born in Nassau, The Bahamas, on November 12, 1874, to Frederick Williams Jr. and his wife Julia.
-At age 11, Williams permanently emigrated with his parents, moving to Florida in the US.
-The family soon moved to Riverside, California, where he graduated from Riverside High School in 1892.
-In 1893, while still a teenager, he joined different West Coast minstrel shows, including Martin and Selig's Mastodon Minstrels in San Francisco, where he first met his future professional partner, George Walker.
+At the age of either 2 or 3, Williams permanently emigrated with his parents to the US.
+Their names all appear in the 1880 United States Federal Census.
+They are shown as residents of New York City, and Bert (“Egbert”) is listed as 5 years old at the time.
+Having made his way to California by his late teens, he joined different West Coast minstrel shows, including Martin and Selig's Mastodon Minstrels in 1893 San Francisco, where he first met his future professional partner, George Walker.

-He and Walker performed song-and-dance numbers, comic dialogues and skits and humorous songs.
+Williams and Walker performed song-and-dance numbers, comic dialogues and skits and humorous songs.
 They fell into stereotypical vaudevillian roles: originally Williams portrayed a slick conniver, while Walker played the "dumb coon" victim of Williams' schemes.
 They discovered that they got a better reaction by switching roles and subverting expectations.
 The sharp-featured and slender Walker eventually developed a persona as a strutting dandy, while the stocky Williams played the languorous oaf.
 Despite his thickset physique, Williams was a master of body language and physical "stage business."
 A New York Times reviewer wrote: "He holds a face for minutes at a time, seemingly, and when he alters it, bring[s] a laugh by the least movement."

 In late 1896, the pair were added to The Gold Bug, a struggling musical.
 The show did not survive, but Williams & Walker got good reviews, and were able to secure higher profile bookings.
 They headlined the Koster and Bial's vaudeville house for 36 weeks in 1896–97, where their spirited version of the cakewalk helped popularize the dance.
 The pair performed in burnt-cork blackface, as was customary at the time, billing themselves as "Two Real Coons" to distinguish their act from the many white minstrels also performing in blackface.
 Williams also made his first recordings in 1896, but none are known to survive.
 They participated in a "Benefit for New York's Poor" held on February 9, 1897, at the Metropolitan Opera House, their only appearance at that theater.